 From scuba diving,kayaking and kite surfing to guided tours, and so many other options – see below for a full description of all the options available to you.

 *Just for clarity – if you want you may trade a certain number of your sailing days for these excursions and activities.
-A stay of one week entitles you to 2 days, a 9 or 10 day holiday will give the 3 days, and a two week holiday 4 days.
+A stay of one week or 9 days entitles you to 2 days, a 10 day holiday will give you 3 days, and a two week holiday 4 days.
 It is, of course, entirely up to you if you want to join in any or all.

 The term ‘underwater paradise’ might be a cliché, but rarely has it been more appropriate than in the waters of Mauritius.
 If you are a diver, you simply cannot come to Mauritius without exploring the magnificent underwater landscape.
 Large areas of natural coral are bursting with sea life, while the warm water is exceptionally clear.